zchee/neovim-wiki/Installing-Neovim.md

 # Install from source

-- _Note:_ To easily **uninstall** after building from source, you should install to a _custom location_ [as explained below](#install-to-custom-location).
+Instead of using a pre-built package, you can build and install Neovim from source.

-Instead of using a pre-built package, you can build Neovim from source.
-This is usually easy, just make sure you have the [prerequisites](Building-Neovim#build-prerequisites).
-Then run:
+See [Building-Neovim](https://github.com/neovim/neovim/wiki/Building-Neovim) first; once that's done

     make
     sudo make install

-That's it.
-By default, that installs to the standard software location for your operation system (`/usr/local`, `C:/Program Files`, etc.).
+That installs to the standard software location for your operation system (`/usr/local`, `C:/Program Files`, etc.).
 To choose a different location, see below.

 - Alternatively, you can run `build/bin/nvim` directly.
 Just run `make` (instead of `make install`).
 Then run this command in `nvim` itself: `:helptags $VIMRUNTIME/doc`